 “I’m glad my barbarous foreign ways haven’t caused any offense.”

 Briltasi smiled and shrugged.
-“It’s not your fault you don’t know better!
-And a lot of Dunmer won’t call my stepmom by her title just because she’s a Breton!
+“It’s not your fault you don’t know better.
+A lot of Dunmer won’t call my stepmom by her title just because she’s a Breton.
 That really bothers me.
-She married into the family, so she’s noble too even if she isn’t Dunmer!
+She married into the family, so she’s noble too, even if she isn’t Dunmer!
 I don’t get why people are mean like that.”

 “Oh yeah!
 He’s… uh… well he’s really rich.”